redkite-labs/RedKiteCmsSandbox/README.md

 Installing using the web interface
 ----------------------------------
-Installing AlphaLemonCMS using the web interface requires an addictional step:

-    app/console assets:install web

-After the assets have been installed, point your browser at:
+To Install AlphaLemonCMS using the web interface, just point your browser at:

     http://localhost/app_dev.php/install